meteatamel/duetai-aspnet-cloudrun/README.md

-# Duet AI: Create and deploy a new ASP.NET web app to Cloud Run with Duet AI
+# Duet AI: Create and deploy a new ASP.NET web app to Cloud Run

 This is a walkthrough to create a new ASP.NET web app. add a new route to it, and then deploy to Cloud Run all with the help of Duet AI.